Sunil Kripalani

 VUMC’s Sunil Kripalani joins AHRQ Advisory Council

-The Agency for Healthcare Research and Quality Council helps guide national priorities for health services research that promotes improvements in the quality, safety and efficiency of clinical practice, and which provides equitable access to health care.
+The Agency for Healthcare Research and Quality Council helps guide national priorities for health services research that promotes improvements in the quality, safety and efficiency of clinical practice.

 Katherine Hartmann, Sunil Kripalani honored at Translational Research Forum